146 Years Ago

 A furrow appeared between Egil’s brows as he considered this.
 “You’re not an Enforcer, then?”

 Devikra snorted.
-“No. I don’t work for Unity and I’m not here to hurt you, so you can let go of that knife,” she said, completely sober.
+“No. I don’t work for Unity and I’m not here to hurt you, so you can let go of that knife,” she said, suddenly sober.
 Her earlier slur must have been to hide her accent.
 Egil couldn’t place it, but it was old.
-Very old.

 He grinned, lifting both hands above the table and holding them up so Devikra could see them empty.
-He relaxed now that the games were over.
 “Who are you really, then?” he asked.

 “Surely, you could hazard a guess.”